 Public hearing 9: Pathways and barriers to open employment for people with disability

-The Royal Commission’s ninth public hearing examined the barriers to open employment for people with disability.
+This hearing examined the barriers to open employment for people with disability.
 This was the first public hearing of the Royal Commission concerning economic participation of people with disability.

 People with disability told the Royal Commission about their experiences in finding and keeping jobs in open employment, their transitions into and out of the workforce, and their experience of discrimination and exploitation.

-The issues examined at the hearing include:
+The issues examined at this hearing included:

-- the human right of persons with disability to work without discrimination and on an equal basis with others
+the human right of persons with disability to work without discrimination and on an equal basis with others

-- the systemic barriers to people with disability attaining meaningful employment, including attitudinal, physical/environmental, organisational and structural barriers
+the systemic barriers to people with disability attaining meaningful employment, including attitudinal, physical/environmental, organisational and structural barriers

-- how these systemic barriers contribute to violence, abuse, neglect and exploitation of people with disability
+how these systemic barriers contribute to violence, abuse, neglect and exploitation of people with disability

-- links between meaningful and sustainable employment and inclusion of people with disability into broader society
+links between meaningful and sustainable employment and inclusion of people with disability into broader society

-- the experience of women with disability, First Nations people with disability, and people with disability who are from culturally and linguistically diverse, refugee and/or migrant backgrounds, or who identify as LGBTIQA+
+the experience of women with disability, First Nations people with disability, and people with disability who are from culturally and linguistically diverse, refugee and/or migrant backgrounds, or who identify as LGBTIQA+

-- employment programs and how different systems such as the Disability Support Pension, the National Disability Insurance Scheme and Disability Employment Services interact
+employment programs and how different systems such as the Disability Support Pension, the National Disability Insurance Scheme and Disability Employment Services interact

-- how employers can build inclusive workplaces to promote employment opportunities and career advancement for people with disability, as well as making adjustments for people with disability in finding, obtaining, maintaining and returning to employment
+how employers can build inclusive workplaces to promote employment opportunities and career advancement for people with disability, as well as making adjustments for people with disability in finding, obtaining, maintaining and returning to employment

 The focus of public hearing 9 was on open employment.
 The Royal Commission is intending to consider segregated employment settings further in later hearings.

-Parties who were granted leave to appear at Public hearing 9 had the opportunity to appear virtually and present any oral submissions in response.
+Parties who were granted leave to appear at Public hearing 9 had the opportunity to appear virtually and present oral submissions in response.